About Lioresal (baclofen)

 How many hours does baclofen last?

 Baclofen has a short half-life, which ranges between two and six hours.
+That means it takes about 2-6 hours for half of the medication to be removed from the body in an average healthy person.

 Should I avoid certain foods while taking baclofen?